 It also has a delightful children’s area for the young’uns to romp and play, while the adults talk about adult things, such as that ludicrous display last night or the latest workplace/ family gossip.

 Brighton’s first brewery fresh pub is the latest jewel in London Road’s developing crown.
-It’s leafy, piney garden is full of heated booths and articulated by splashes of vibrant colour in the shape of the bar’s signature Mexican sugar skull motifs.
+It’s leafy, piney garden is full of cosy booths and articulated by splashes of vibrant colour.

 This cosy pub in Hanover is worth the uphill trek for the traditional food, the warm atmosphere and the real pull – the best view in Brighton.
 They aren’t shy about it either, their name very much making it known to all, they might just have an unbeatable beer garden, with it’s prime location for sun gazing.